 Yield: Approximately 2 servings

-The day before make a batch of green tea ice cubes (use purified water) with your favorite green tea.
+The day before make a batch of green tea ice cubes (use purified water and organic green tea) with your favorite green tea.
 Brew the tea a little stronger than normal.
-Blend the ingredients together in blender, garnish with a few more berries and enjoy.
+Blend the ingredients together in a blender, garnish with a few more berries and enjoy.

 Resources & Research